Posts

 Coupling Material: Pipe used for manufacturing couplings.

-API Threads: Pipe threads specified by API 5B standard, including oil pipe round threads, casing short round threads, casing long round threads, casing partial trapezoidal threads, line pipe threads, and so on.
+API Threads: Pipe threads specified by API 5B standard, including oil pipe round threads, casing short round threads, casing long round threads, casing partial trapezoidal threads, line pipe threads, etc.

-Premium Connection: Non-API threads with special sealing properties, connection properties, and other properties.
+Premium Connection: Non-API threads with unique sealing properties, connection properties, and other properties.

 Failures: deformation, fracture, surface damage, and loss of original function under specific service conditions.

-Main Forms of Failure: crushing, slipping, rupture, leakage, corrosion, bonding, wear, and so on.
+Primary Forms of Failure: crushing, slipping, rupture, leakage, corrosion, bonding, wear, etc.

 2. Petroleum Related Standards